NateCross/Websys/README.md

 - This copies the `.env.example` to `.env`
 - Fill in each field.
 Replace as necessary
   - If you have not yet created a user that can access the database, do so first
+- Serve the website through the `views/` folder

 # Notes